-On November 25, ICR together with WRH participated in an opening event for the National Center for Reindeer Herding Development in Salekhard, Yamalo-Nenets AO, Russia.
+In 2018, ICR together with WRH participated in an opening event for the National Center for Reindeer Herding Development in Salekhard, Yamalo-Nenets AO, Russia.
 In the period, ICR has had special emphasis on contributing to forming and establishing the centre in Yamal, together with WRH, including input on contents and draft statutes.
-The establishment of the Russian National Centre represents a major step in terms of institutional capacity building in world reindeer herding, as it will take a repsonsibility for reindeer herding across the territory of the Russian Federation, based in the largest reindeer herding region.
+The establishment of the Russian National Centre represents a major step in terms of institutional capacity building in world reindeer herding, as it will take a repsonsibility for reindeer herding across the territory of the Russian Federation, being based in the largest Russian reindeer herding region of Yamal.
 It is therefore a major achievement, facilitated by the work of ICR and WRH.
-ICR has also continued developing plans for a possible training/ exchange concept for the different regional reindeer herding centers.
+ICR has sought to support and has cooperated with the centre in Yamal in the period, including on activities in Russia. ,One has also continued developing plans for a possible training/ exchange concept for the different regional reindeer herding centers, linked with other initiatives of ICR.